krautsalad/docker-symlinks/README.md

 ### Excluding Directories

 To prevent the utility from processing directories you want to exclude (for example, Docker's storage at `/var/lib/docker`), mount an empty directory over that path.
 This avoids accidental deletion or modification of essential symlinks.

+## Source Code

+You can find the full source code on [GitHub](https://github.com/krautsalad/docker-symlinks).